aidantwoods/swift-paseto/Documentation/README.md

 ## Example
-The following will generate a new symmetric key, encrypt a message with it, convert it to a string for sending, and store the key used in an exported
+The following will generate a new symmetric key, encrypt a message with it, convert it to a `String` for sending, and store the key used in an exported
 format:

 ```swift